AcademyXi/technical-challenge/README.md

 ## Quick start

-1. Run docker-compose up, to spin up mngo container and a workspace for development
+1. Run docker-compose up, to spin up mongo container and a workspace for development
 2. Access `http://localhost:3000/` and you're ready to go!

 ## Endpoints POST